Do you have autistic imposter syndrome, in that despite your clinical diagnosis you’re now wondering if you really are actually autistic?

 Plus, prior to high school, I had felt different; it didn’t begin the day I learned the survey results.
 I’ve felt awkward or somehow different since grade school.

 Have you?
 This is a strong case for an ASD diagnosis.

 If after reading this you’re still feeling some autistic imposter syndrome, remind yourself of your autism features that cannot be explained away by some normal variation of quirkiness in NTs.

-Neurodivergent signs include frequent stimming (especially “socially unacceptable” forms), hyperfixations and especially obsessions with unusual topics, a savage habit of ruminating on past negative interactions with people, not being able to tell if people really like you or not knowing how to make friends or keep them, discomfort with breaking a routine, preference for avoiding eye contact, overthinking your long eye contact or finding it challenging to hold eye contact while explaining something.
+Neurodivergent signs include frequent stimming (especially “socially unacceptable” forms), hyperfixations and especially obsessions with unusual topics, a savage habit of ruminating on past negative interactions with people, not being able to tell if people really like you or not knowing how to make friends or keep them, discomfort with breaking a routine, preference for avoiding eye contact, overthinking eye contact while sustaining it or finding it challenging to hold eye contact while talking.